-pandemic-induced rise in remote work was strikingly density-biased.
+The right panel of Figure 2 shows the fraction of workers who worked remotely in various months of the pandemic for each of these ten commuting zone bins.
+To construct the bins, we group commuting zones into ten bins of increasing density, each accounting for 10 percent of the US population.
+The pandemic-induced rise in remote work was strikingly density-biased.
 In May 2020, more than 50 percent of workers in the densest cities worked remotely, compared to only 23 percent of workers in the least dense cities.
-The range of actual remote work shares is very close to that of the potential remote work shares shown in the left panel of Fig. 1.
+The range of actual remote work shares is very close to that of the potential remote work shares shown in the left panel of Figure 1.

-Figure A.3 in the Appendix replicates Fig. 2, but controls for COVID-19 cases in each industry and month (left panel) and commuting zone and month (right panel).
-Controlling for COVID cases leaves the patterns qualitatively and quantitatively unchanged: remote work is not higher for SSS workers or big-city workers because such workers are more exposed to COVID.11
+Figure A.3 in the Appendix replicates Figure 2, but controls for COVID-19 cases in each industry and month (left panel) and commuting zone and month (right panel).
+Controlling for COVID cases leaves the patterns qualitatively and quantitatively unchanged: remote work in is not higher for SSS workers or big-city workers because such workers are more exposed to COVID.11

-While the overall level of remote work changes over the course of the pandemic, the industry and urban bias in remote work remains intact.
-Although the time series is short, the level of SSS workers continuing to work remotely remains very high two years on (up from essentially nothing before the pandemic), suggestive of a more permanent change.
+While the overall level of remote work changes over the course of the pandemic the urban-bias in remote work remains intact.
+The time variation for both panels seems to only shift the overall level of remote work in the economy throughout the period.
+Although the time series is short, the level of SSS workers continuing to work remotely remains very high two years on (up from essentially nothing before the pandemic), and is suggestive of a more permanent change in the structure of work.

-In summary, the pandemic-induced remote work shock followed the prediction of the remote work potential measure from Dingel and Neiman (2020): business service industries showed the highest level of actual remote work, and big, expensive cities saw the largest fraction of local workers working remotely.
-These findings suggest that we can use the pandemic to provide evidence for our mechanism.
+In summary, the pandemic-induced remote work follows the prediction of the remote work potential measure from Dingel and Neiman (2020): business services show the highest level of actual remote work, and big, expensive cities have the largest fraction of local workers working remotely precisely, because they are home to so many business service workers.
+These findings suggest that we can use the pandemic to provide evidence for our mechanism of interest.